 Recertification of Diplomates will be required every 5 years.
-The first recertification is due at the end of the 5th year following registration as a College member, e.g. "active" Diplomate.
+The first recertification is due at the end of the 5th year following registration as a College member, e.g. "activecertified" Diplomate.

-"Active" Diplomate status, and the resulting Specialist status, will only be granted to Diplomates who fulfil the Recertification requirements.
+ActiveCertified Diplomate status, and the resulting Specialist status, will only be granted to Diplomates who fulfil the Recertification requirements.

-Recertification requirements in order to be registered as an active Diplomate of the ECVECC.
+Recertification requirements in order to be registered as a active certified Diplomate of the ECVECC.

 - More than 60% of a "mean" working week (i.e. >24 hours a week) should be spent in activities directly related to ECC; this may include clinical practice, practice management, College duties, teaching or research. - 2.
-All Diplomates must attend the Annual General Meeting of the College, at least once in three (3) years, unless previous dispensation from the College has been granted. - 3.
+All Diplomates must attend the Annual General Meeting of the College, at least twice in the five year recertification periodonce in three (3) years, unless previous dispensation from the College has been granted. - 3.
 At least 100 Credit Points (CP) have to be documented in the 5-year period.
 Credit Points may be gained by participation in continuing education, services to the College, publications, presentations, and by supervision of Residents, interns, and nurses (see credit point system below). - 4.
 Two (2) letters of support from senior colleagues or authorities (see appendix 4).

 The ECVECC Recertification Committee provides the standardised form(s) and format for submission of the Diplomate's Recertification Application.
-The forms and guidelines will be published on the ECVECC website and will be e-mailed by the ECVECC to active Diplomates due for recertification each year.
-This form and all associated materials will be due to the Recertification Committee by June 1st of the year of recertification.
+The forms and guidelines will be published on the ECVECC website and will be e-mailed by the ECVECC to activecertified Diplomates due for recertification each year.
+This form and all associated materials will be due to the Recertification Committee by JuneMay 1st of the year of recertification.